 MEET SOME LOCALS (maybe) ON A GHOST TOUR

 While I would be touring several of the historical homes of Roswell the following day, I got a sneak peek the evening prior as we headed out on the Roswell Ghost Tour.
 Nearly everywhere in Roswell, you are most likely walking on top of buried bodies and graves.
 If you wish to learn more about the residents of Roswell, then the ghost tour is for you.
-Over the course of 2-3 hours, you will be guided through some of the most beautiful homes of Roswell, as well as see the apartment buildings local mill workers resided in and, even visit a grave yard.
+Over the course of 2-3 hours, you will be guided through some of the most beautiful homes of Roswell.
+You will also see the apartment buildings local mill workers resided in and even visit a grave yard.
 At 9 pm at night.
 Spooky!